 Hypertension and stress go hand in hand—and stress is a well-documented hair loss accelerator.
 Chronic stress pushes more hair follicles into the shedding phase (telogen effluvium), leading to noticeable thinning.
 If your blood pressure issues stem from long-term stress, your scalp might be paying the price, too.

-How to Manage Hair Loss Related to High Blood Pressure
+How to Manage Hair Loss Related to High Blood Pressure?

 Just because hypertension can contribute to hair loss doesn’t mean you’re doomed to a thinning hairline.
 Here’s how to fight back.